sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/upgrade_docker-compose.md

 - The version number of your current instance.
 - The version number of the latest Sourcegraph release.
 - The sequence of minor releases required to upgrade from your version to the latest version (your upgrade sequence).
-- Any out-of-band migrations in your upgrade sequence.
-- Details of the changes for each minor version in your upgrade sequence in the [product change log](../../changelog.md) and also in the [docker-compose changes list](docker_compose.md).
+- Details of the changes for each minor version in your upgrade sequence in the [product changelog](../../changelog.md) and also in the [docker-compose changelog](docker_compose.md).

 ## 2. Upgrade to the next minor version